Coastal fortifications of colonial Chile: 18th century

 Ever since the Bourbon dynasty assumed power in Spain during the early 18th century the threat of a French attack dissipated, instead the British seemed to be the foremost menace to Spains possessions in Chile.

 The War of Jenkins' Ear between Britain and Spain caused the British to plan an attack against the Spanish possessions in Chile.
 Valdivia, a fortified and valuable Spanish exclave, was selected for an attack.
 The attack to be commanded by George Anson proved a complete failure even before the expedition reached Spanish ports: the ships had dispersed and HMS Wager wrecked off the coast of Patagonia.
 Nevertheless, the British arrival caused great alarm among the Spanish who searched extensively the Patagonian archipelagoes to cleanse it from any possible British presence.

-The coastal city of La Serena in northern Chile was first fortified in the 1730s, about fifthy years after it was sacked and torched by the pirate Bartholomew Sharp.
-By 1805 the city defenses, including a series of batteries, were in a state of abandonement.
+The coastal city of La Serena in northern Chile was first fortified in the 1730s, about fifty years after it was sacked and torched by the pirate Bartholomew Sharp.
+By 1805 the city defenses, including a series of batteries, were in a state of abandonment.

 In the 1740s the viceroy of Peru and the governor of Chile converged in a project to advance the frontiers of the Spanish Empire in the Southeast Pacific and prevent the establishment of a British base.
 As result of this plan the Juan Fernández Islands were settled and the fort of Tenquehuen established in Chonos Archipelago near Taitao Peninsula.
 This last fort was manned for one and half year before being abandoned.
 After the Tenquehuen fort was dismantled the Marquis of the Ensenada, being briefed on local affairs, recommended the establishment of a fort in the Guaitecas Archipelago, but this never happened.
 For Governor Antonio Narciso de Santa María, Chiloé Island was the most important part of the Patagonian Archipelago recommending to concentrate on the defense of Chiloé.
 It was the hope of the Spanish that when the supposed British return occurred they would find the Juan Fernández Islands fortified and settled.

 As consequence of the Seven Years' War the Valdivian Fort System was updated and reinforced from 1764 onwards.
-Other vulnerable localities of colonial Chile such as Chiloé Archipelago, Concepción, Juan Fernández Islands and Valparaíso were also made ready for an eventual English attack.
+Other vulnerable localities of colonial Chile such as Chiloé Archipelago, Concepción, Juan Fernández Islands and Valparaíso were also made ready for possible British attacks.
 Inspired in the recommendations of former governor Santa María the Spanish founded the "city-fort" of Ancud in 1768 and separated Chiloé from the Captaincy General of Chile into a direct dependency of the Viceroyalty of Peru.
 As with other 18th-century forts in Chile the establishment of Ancud caused through the new Ancud-Castro road an expansion of local trade and agriculture.

 Fortification engineers building 18th century forts imprinted neoclassical designs on them.